Vaginal Use of Estriol

 Although in reality, the process is much more complex, a simplified description of estrogen’s interaction with its receptors begins with an estrogen hormone binding to an estrogen receptor protein.
 When bound, the estrogen hormone-estrogen receptor complex is shuttled to the cell nucleus, where it gives specific DNA instructions and produces proteins to create an estrogen effect.
 This description is complicated by discoveries that there is more than one type of estrogen receptor (alpha and beta).
 The beta type tends to predominate in the mucosal areas, such as the vagina.
 The higher affinity of estriol to beta receptors over other estrogens such as estradiol predicts that estriol might be more effective in those tissues.
 (For more on this topic, see our article, How Hormones Interact With Receptor Sites.)

-The use of estriol vaginally is a clear illustration that our current medical system, based on government approvals and a one-size-fits-all model, leaves large therapy gaps.
+The use of vaginal estriol illustrates that our current medical system, based on government approvals and a one-size-fits-all model, leaves large therapy gaps.
 As of the time of this writing, no drug company in the United States has succeeded in bringing an estriol-containing product to market for human use.
 In the meantime, compounding pharmacists have made estriol available in a wide array of dosage forms and doses to address each woman’s individual needs.